CONSTITUTION

 Section 3 — Vacancies

 The President shall, within a reasonable time, fill any vacant elected office by appointment with the advice and consent of the remaining members of the Executive Board.
-If a vacancy results from the failure of any candidate to stand for office at the Annual Election Caucus, the President at his sole discretion may appoint any Member to fill this position as soon as he is able.
+If vacancy results from the failure of any candidate to stand for office at the Annual Election Caucus, the President at their sole discretion may appoint any Member to fill this position as soon as they are able.
 The Vice President shall succeed to the Presidency if the Presidency becomes vacant.

 Section 4 — Emergency Elections